echeng924/project2/README.md

 # Project 2 - Roadtrip App

 ##Project MVP
-Allows users to log in and create itineraries for road trips.
+CRUD App - Allows users to log in and create itineraries for road trips.
 Users can plot specific destinations along the route and add points of interest they're interested in visiting.
 Create capability to add and save multiple trips.

 ##Technologies
-React, Firebase, possibly Google Maps API
+React, Firebase, HTML, CSS, React Google Maps, React Geosuggest

 ##Next Steps
 Today: come up with layout for app which will be a starting point for psuedo coding what React components to build.